 The 8th Open Asian Conference focussed on "Youth and Cooperatives" and was intended to be a preliminary exchange of ideas and experiences in this field which would lead to the initiation of more concrete action within the respective national situations during the course of 1985, which had been designated "The International Year of the Youth" by the United Nations.
-A large percentage of conference participants were from school and teachers cooperatives those already involved in working in the field of vouth.
-There were also many from cooperative banking, thrift and credit society and agricultural cooperative sources who also had developed some programmes to assist youth.
+A large percentage of conference participants were from school and teachers cooperatives and were those already involved in working in the field of youth.
+There were from cooperative also many banking, thrift and credit society agricultural and cooperative sources who also had developed some programmes to assist youth.